okravi/okravi/README.md

     📫 Random Bits:

-    ⚡️ I'm currently working as a manager of sales in IT niche ⚡️ I happen to have lived in Philly, PA circa 20 years back ⚡️ One can find live shrimp in my house
+    ⚡️ I'm currently working as a manager of sales in IT ⚡️ I happen to have lived in Philly, PA circa 20 years back ⚡️ One can find live shrimp in my house
     ⚡️ I'm pro open-market
-    ⚡️
-    ⚡️
+    ⚡️ There was a month I've given the most tickets as a police officer in my department ⚡️
     ⚡️